INSIDE: Roam the Gnome’s Museum of Childhood London review.

 Victoria and Albert Children Museum Sleepover

-Heads up: The V&A Museum of Childhood is soon to undergo a massive transformation from East London’s first museum into a Museum of Design and Creativity for Children, Families and Young People.
+Heads up: The V&A Museum of Childhood is currently closed for a massive transformation from East London’s first museum into a Museum of Design and Creativity for Children, Families and Young People.

 Keep in the loop here.